Our Journal

 Allow your friend to express their feelings without interruption or judgment.
 Active listening involves giving them space to share memories, fears, and emotions.

-Respect Their Grieving Process
+Respect Their Way of Grieving

 Further Reading and Resources